cltc-berkeley/c3ec/markdown/Clinic_Curriculum/Modules/Harmful_Information/Harmful_Information.md

 ### ** Activities **

+**Beyond Hacking**

-**Beyond Hacking** How might Twitter be used to harm an organization even when the site is used as designed (ie not being “hacked”)?
+How might Twitter be used to harm an organization even when the site is used as designed (ie not being “hacked”)?

 **Vocabulary and Classification Problems**

-Which category (Usually Acceptable, Sometimes/Borderline Acceptable, Always Unacceptable) do the following terms belong to?
+Which category (Usually Acceptable, Sometimes/Borderline Acceptable, Always Unacceptable) do the following terms belong to:
 Propaganda – Disinformation – Misinformation – Malinformation – Internet Shutdowns - Harassment – Trolls – Bots – Doxxing – Mobbing – Swatting – Leaks – Sockpuppets – Astroturfing – Clickfarms - Deceptive Advertising – Exclusionary Advertising – Dog Whistles – Subtweeting – Parody News – Clickbait

 ### ** Discussion **

 How much does intent behind harmful information matter for the organization?

 How much does the truth of the harmful information matter for the organization?

 ### ** Input **